Palomino19/project-structure-1/README.md

 Typedef-only files can be organized at the discretion of the developer.
 A majority of the time, it will make sense to treat typedefs as their own "code entity", and organize them accordingly.

+# Conclusion

+The main focus of developers it to build software by developing features.
+The priority of features should then be reflected in a projects structure.
+The benefits of a predictable project structure means faster development times, intuitive project file searching, improved onboarding, and heightened code comprehension.

+# Contributing

+Think something should be changed or added?
+Submit a PR!